 As part of his residency, and in collaboration with Berkshire Maestros, Pete worked with a group of 10-13 year old percussionists on a programme called the Rough Music Project.
 The group devised a piece inspired by themes of bullying and marginalisation and informed by the folk tradition of rough music or skimmington.
 Click here to find out more.

 Livestock Art Residencies: Christine Mackey’s Homegrown Housing and Deirdre O’Mahony’s Speculative Optimism

 In summer 2017, The MERL hosted two artist residences as part of our Wellcome Trust funded project Nutrition, Health and Rural England.
 Artists Christine Mackey and Deirdre O’Mahony explored health, food and farming in creative, open and exciting ways.
 Christine and Deirdre have drawn on The MERL’s artworks, artefacts and archives to inspire and support their work to explore the overarching theme of ‘Livestock’.

 Find out more about the Livestock Art Residencies.

 Jack is a poet who grew up on a family farm in Herefordshire.
 His poetry has appeared in a number of magazines and online journals and has featured on BBC Radio 4.
 He is the winner of the 2016 Charles Causley International Poetry Competition, judged by Andrew Motion.

-From October 2017, Jack’s AHRC-funded six-month residency will explore the connections between the MERL and life on working farms as experienced by people in the past and present.
-Using the museum’s collections of visual and written records and objects, as well as oral histories, his work will respond to the notion of the farm as archive through the production of poems as well as talks and workshops.
+From October 2017, Jack’s AHRC-funded six-month residency explored the connections between The MERL and life on working farms as experienced by people in the past and present.
+Using the museum’s collections of visual and written records and objects, as well as oral histories, his work responded to the notion of the farm as archive through the production of poems, talks and workshops.